All bookings made through this S-cape website are accepted in accordance with the S-cape Terms & Conditions set out in this document.

 In the event that the full tour cost has not been paid before the above deadline, the organizers reserve the right to cancel the relevant contract and charge the appropriate cancellation fees.
 For bookings made after the above mentioned 45 day deadline, full payment is due directly at the time of booking.

-We accept bank transfer, credit cards (VISA and MASTERCARD) and PAYPAL
+We accept bank transfer, credit cards (VISA and MASTERCARD)

 If you must cancel your trip for any reason whatsoever, the following cancellation fees are applicable: